Residential Building Permit (New Construction) — Española, New Mexico · Requirements sheet

 Compare residential building permit (new construction) fees across New Mexico →

 Describe your project once and get every permit, document, and fee it triggers in Española — in one checklist.
-Leave your email and we'll tell you when it's ready.
+Free, for any city and any number of projects.